 Let’s get the extras dealt with first.
 Our test 330d came with the £750 Adaptive M Sport suspension option – whose damper firmness parameters can be adjusted via a switch on the dash – and Variable Sport Steering, a £250 option that means the steering is quicker on lock than it is around the straight-ahead.

 The adaptive damping comes in place of standard steel springs (whose firmness depends on the trim level you’ve specified), and leaves the ride perfectly acceptable even on the runflat tyres that are standard on a 330d.
-Select Comfort mode (Sport and Sport+ are the other options) and while the BMW is not, say, Jaguar XF supple, against its more obvious German rivals the 330d Touring has precisely nothing to fear when it comes to ride quality.
+Select Comfort mode (Sport and Sport+ are the other options) and while the BMW is not, say, Jaguar XE supple, against its more obvious German rivals the Touring lacks some of the refinement when it comes to ride quality.

 Similarly, while our noise meter is out of action and awaiting calibration, to our ears the 330d offers a level of hush and refinement that is as good as anything at the price.